City of Elkins Wastewater Department Now Has One Apprenticeship Opportunity Open

-ELKINS, WV, January 13, 2026: The City of Elkins Wastewater Department announces it has extended its grant-funded Apprenticeship Program, which offers a paid pathway to a stable and skilled career.
-Applications for the program will be accepted until the positions are filled.
+ELKINS, WV – April 6, 2026: The City of Elkins Wastewater Department announces it still has one position open for its Apprenticeship Program, which offers a paid pathway to a stable and skilled career.
+The Wastewater Department will accept applications until this position is filled.

 The 26-month program is designed to provide hands-on training and paid work experience, combining supervised practical experience with formal instruction.
 After apprentices complete the 26-month on-site paid work program, they will gain the 2,000-plus hours of experience required to receive a West Virginia Class I Wastewater Certification.